AdaRoseCannon/webvr/view-source.md

 I love building and showing off cool VR demos.

-Now it is now easier than ever before.
+Now it is now easier than ever before with A-Frame.

 When they do give it a go though

 my favourite moment is when they get wowed by the immersion and they make this face:

 <!-- This slide uses information from _config.yml -->
 <blockquote class="dark" id="splash-slide" style="background-image: url('images/pattern.svg');">